obsidian-tasks-group/obsidian-tasks/tests/lib/notesIntegratingOnCompletion.md

 call an  asynchronous function from a regular function:  https://javascript.info/task/async-from-regular

-- copy error handling from 'appendToListWithinFile' to 'writeLineToListEnd'
+- [x] copy error handling from 'appendToListWithinFile' to 'writeLineToListEnd'
-- separate function to search for heading and return line# -- otherwise handle 'not found'
+- [ ] separate function to search for heading and return line# -- otherwise handle 'not found'
-- use task's own line number to start search for end of current list
+- [ ] use task's own line number to start search for end of current list
+- [ ] modify code to handle tasks within call-out blocks
+- [ ]

+## Items from Clare
+- [x] Tasks being indented ✅ 2024-04-01
+- [ ] Tasks in callouts with various indentations
+- [ ] Tasks in block quotes with various indentations
+- [ ] Mixture of different list characters in destination file (add support for '*' and '+')

+Output file location

+- [ ] Add calls to `normalizePath()`
+- [ ] Invalid character in file path
+- [ ] Directory not existing
+- [ ] File being readonly

+Obsidian developer guidelines

+- [ ] Don't use `app.vault`

+## Known limitations to include in documentation

 /🏁.(Delete|EndOfList|ToLogList|ToLogFile)./gmui